Getting from Where You Are to Where You Want to Be

 We can consult in person, over the telephone, or via video media, such as Zoom.
 Our Initial Consultations typically last about an hour, and we usually charge for them.

-At the conclusion of the consultation, if we believe that we can help you, we let you know the next steps to hiring us, which typically involves a Fee Agreement and Retainer.
+At the conclusion of the consultation, if we believe that we can help you, we let you know the next steps to hire us, which typically involve a Fee Agreement and Retainer.

 Some cases are resolved quickly, and some take a long time.
 Even after a trial or mediation, there is work to do in most circumstances.
 But at some point, the matter will be concluded.

 At the conclusion of the Representation, any funds remaining in the Retainer account are returned.

 That is the basics of how you get from Unrepresented to Represented.
 Hopefully, that helps answer some basic questions.
 If you have any that didn't get answered here, please let us know.